Bag of tricks helps Dolphins rally past Eagles 37-31

 GAMBLES PAY OFF

-Philadelphia was expecting a field goal try when Haack stood and instead took a shotgun snap, with five teammates flanked far to the left and four far to the right.
+Philadelphia was expecting a field goal try when Haack stood and instead took a shotgun snap, with four teammates flanked far to the left and five far to the right.

-Haack rolled left before flipping a pass to Sanders, who was part of the group on the left before slipping into the end zone uncovered.
+Haack ran to his left before flipping a fluttery pass to Sanders, who was part of the group on the left before slipping into the end zone uncovered.

-“It’s exactly what we planned for,” Haack said.
-“That was pretty cool.”

-Flores opted not to punt on fourth and 4 in the first quarter, and instead Parker scored on an eye-popping 43-yard catch and run, toe-tapping along the sideline to the end zone.
+Flores opted not to punt on fourth and 4 in the first quarter, and instead Parker scored on an eye-popping 43-yard catch and run.

 INJURIES